ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 Let's start first by understanding the [descriptor API][descriptor-api].
-First of all, descriptor is not an interface that needs to be implemented, but rather a structure to be initialized with right attribute values and callbacks to CRUD operations.
+First of all, descriptor is not an interface that needs to be implemented, but rather a structure to be initialized with the right attribute values and callbacks to CRUD operations.
 This was chosen to reinforce the fact that descriptors are meant to be **stateless** - the state of values is instead kept by the scheduler and run-time information can be stored into the [metadata][kvscheduler-terminology],